 Firefox Stub Attribution¶

-Stub Attribution is a process that enables the construction and transmission of marketing attribution code on www.mozilla.org.
+Stub Attribution is a process that enables the construction and transmission of marketing attribution code for Firefox desktop on www.mozilla.org.
 When a user visits a mozilla.org download page, the website constructs an attribution code, which is then passed to download.mozilla.org via a URL parameter.
 This attribution code is then passed to the Windows stub installer, where it finally gets passed to Firefox for use in Telemetry.
 This attribution funnel enables Mozilla to better understand how different marketing campaigns effect overall retention in Firefox.

 How does it work in bedrock?¶